Disable modern standby on Windows 10 and 11

 We can manually disable standby mode by modifying the entry in the system registry editor as follows:

-Step 1: Press Win + R to open the Run dialog, type regedit
+Step 1: Press Win + R to open the Run dialog.
+Type regedit and then hit Enter to open Registry Editor.

 Step 2: When the Registry Editor opens up, copy and paste the following address into the navigation bar and press Enter.